 Hours: 2 p.m. - 6 p.m.
 Thursdays, 12 p.m. - 4 p.m.
 Fridays, 10 a.m. – 4 p.m.
 Saturdays, 1 p.m. – 5 p.m.
 Sundays; September 8 – October 22

 Admission: Admission to the farm is free, but visitors can make purchases throughout the farm and at The Shoppe.

 Activities: Grab your pup and come explore the farm area.
 Experience one of the many workshops available.
 The Rose Farm offers anything from watercolor painting, bouquet building and yoga.
 You’re guaranteed to find something to bring a little fall into your life.

-Eat and Shop: The Rose Farm’s newest addition, The Floral + Market Shoppe, is home to all things fall.
+Eat and Shop: The Floral + Market Shoppe, is home to all things fall.
 Looking for new décor?
 They’ve got it.
 Need a new candle or some flowers?
 This is the place.
 So, stop and smell the roses, literally!
 Plus, on certain Sundays, you may stumble upon a coffee or bakery truck.
 Just your luck!

 As much as we love a good pumpkin, fall means apple season as well.
 Deal's Orchard in Jefferson is a fourth generation apple orchard that features 45 acres of apple trees with more than 25 varieties of apples.
 Spend your day picking apples, as well as exploring their family fun area, Apple Acres.